nileshsharma96/Nilesh_Sharma_Assignment/README.md

 TestNG Automation Framework Documentation:

+##prerequisite:
+a.
+Eclipse must be installed in your system
+b.
+TestNG should be installed, which is available in eclipse marketplace

 1. Created new maven project eclipse and convert to testNG project

 2. Added all the maven dependancy in pom.xml file